horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrency-basics.md

 The aim of this guide is to onboard someone with little knowledge about cryptocurrencies to the comfortable level as quickly as possible.

 Cryptocurrencies are powered by a number of technologies, but primarily a blockchain technology.
-The blockchain technology used in cryptocurrencies like Bitcoin was built around a principle that 'no party can be trusted'.

-The technology designed in a way where doing anything outside the scope of agreed rules becomes impossible.
+> The blockchain technology used in cryptocurrency like Bitcoin was designed in a way where doing anything outside the scope of agreed rules becomes impossible.

 When using a product built on top of such blockchain following statements hold true:

 - user doesn't have to trust anyone on a blockchain
 - user doesn't need permission to participate in blockchain
-- user has an unconditional control over assets on a blockchain
+- user has an unconditional control over the assets on a blockchain
 - blockchain data is permanent and unchangeable

-Blockchain tech can potentially be applied to anything where notions like trust, censorship-resistance and immutability are essential.
-It can be used for elections, notary services, financial instruments and so on.
+Blockchain technology can potentially be applied to anything where notions like trust, censorship-resistance and immutability are essential.
+Think, notary services, financial instruments and so on.

-At the time being, a large chunk of financial, legal and governmental agencies exist to enforce things that can be enforced by blockchain technology in impartial manner.
+At the time being, a large chunk of financial, legal and governmental agencies exist to enforce things that can be enforced by a blockchain in impartial manner.

 Should the blockchain technology continue to grow these services are likely to be automated and ported over to a blockchain.

-Think about the transformation in telecommunication industry where not so long ago text messaging and voice calling were the main revenue sources.
-The emergence of messaging services i.e. Facebook Messenger and WhatsApp completely changed that.

 > The first generation of blockchain-based products like Bitcoin aim to deliver a financial platform for value exchange without the need for a system to rely on intermediaries such as banks.

-That Bitcoin is the first product where the idea of blockchain was applied to challenge areas currently controlled by the present day monetary system.
+The Bitcoin is the first product where the idea of blockchain was applied to challenge areas currently controlled by the present day monetary system.

 ## Blockchain Attributes